 You would be hard-pressed to find a more exciting industry than tech.
 With the brightest minds and most disruptive personalities entering this innovative space, it’s more important than ever that you, as a hiring manager, have a sound recruitment process in place.

-And with the UK serving as the perfect echo-chamber for tech growth with total 2018 venture capital investment in UK tech topping £6bn, more than any other European country – you need to start thinking about taking a slice of tech talent pie.
+And with the UK serving as the perfect echo chamber for tech growth with a total 2018 venture capital investment in UK tech topping £6bn, more than any other European country – you need to start thinking about taking a slice of the tech talent pie.

 To help with the hiring process and talent acquisition, we’ve brought together a wedge of our recruiting insights into this ultimate guide on the tech recruitment process.

 Why Having A Recruitment Process is Important (Especially in Tech)

 That sums up why having a recruitment process, as opposed to just hiring and onboarding, is so important.

 There are just so many variables involved in the hiring (and retention) of talent.

 You’d be wasting your time if you didn’t have a robust plan that is built to scale with your business.

 This is especially important when hiring for technical roles as there are extra steps that need to be taken to ensure you’re getting a good hire.